Baylor vs. Auburn Predictions & Picks - November 7

 Baylor Performance Insights

-- The Bears grabbed 29.9 rebounds per game and gave up 29.1 boards last year, ranking 283rd and 59th, respectively, in the country.
+- On the boards, the Bears were 283rd in the country in rebounds (29.9 per game) last year.
+They were 59th in rebounds conceded (29.1 per game).

-- Last season Baylor was ranked 95th in the nation in assists with 14.2 per game.
+- At 14.2 assists per game last season, Baylor was 95th in the nation.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.